Home

 But although we might see them as a tourist attraction, the canals of Venice are something the locals take for granted, and getting around in boats is a necessity of life: the police use boats, the ambulance, the mail man, garbage is picked up by boats, boats are even used for funerals…

-So don’t get surprised when your romantic gondola ride on the Grand Canal gets disturbed by one of those motor boats rushing past… they’re just trying to get somewhere and get there fast!
+So don’t get surprised when your romantic gondola ride on the Venice Grand Canal gets disturbed by one of those motor boats rushing past… they’re just trying to get somewhere and get there fast!

 DINING ROOM TABLE TID-BIT: THE CANALS OF VENICE FACTS